What Is Short-Term Life Insurance? Definition, Pros and Cons

 Is short-term life insurance cheaper than a long-term plan?

-Can I convert a short-term life insurance plan to long-term one?
+Can I convert a short-term plan to a long-term plan?

 Does short-term life insurance require a medical exam?